 “A spiritual and personal crisis required me to turn towards reflecting on identity, self, and community – these themes are the interconnected threads of my new collection.
 Underpinning the entire project is my lived experience as a Asian American woman (of the diaspora),” Pai said.

 Pai did not explore her identity explicitly in the beginning of her career.
 However, she framed her reading through her experience as a Chinese American, and her collection of poems in “Virga” include references to her identity and upbringing.
 In her poem “Superstitious Asians,” she addresses stereotypes of Asian Americans and reflects on her roots.

 I have looked upon my shadow,

 peeling back the edges of my own heart

 to show us both what’s inside.

-The city section is in reference to Shanghai, where Lin grew up, and the sea section is influenced by Lin’s international residency and follows the darker sections with a spirit of hope in the form of birds.
+The city section is in reference to Shanghai, where Wang grew up, and the sea section is influenced by Wang’s international residency and follows the darker sections with a spirit of hope in the form of birds.
 Shanghai, directly translating to “on the sea,” reveals how the two sections of city and sea are interconnected.